-I enjoy living a healthy life in a holistic manner.
+I enjoy holistically living a healthy life.
 What does that mean?
 It means I try to look at the big picture.
 My passion for organic gardening and healthy living has taken me on a journey of trying various products, tools, and foods that align with my values.
 If living an organic, natural, and sustainable life is something you’re interested in, feel free to check out my favorites below.
 I am constantly reviewing and adjusting the listings on this page.
 These products (some are affiliate links) are ones I have researched and chosen to use in my own home and garden.

 I’ve divided this list into 5 sections: